f4n/corp-proxy/README.md

 Configuring
 -----------

-Available configurations will be store in *.setting files which will be linked to as squid.conf file by the start script.
+Available configurations will be stored in *.setting files which will be linked to an squid.conf file by the start script.
-In the config folder tho basic setting files available,
+In the config folder two basic setting files available,
 * 'default.setting' which is the "home" setting, no forward proxying
 * 'company.setting.example' which is a basic example of a company forwad proxy setting